ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

 ## Using, Citing, and Contributing
 This software was developed by Sam Urmy at NOAA's Alaska Fisheries Science Center.
-As a product of the U.S. Government, it is free for anyone to use under a Creative Commons CC0 license.
+As a product of the U.S. Government, it is free for anyone to use under a public-domain Creative Commons CC0 license.

 ProbabilisticEchoInversion.jl has been tested and peer-reviewed, but should still be considered research-grade beta software rather than fully production-ready.
 If you try